rpgoldman/pyDcop/docs/tutorials/problem_modeling.rst

 The goal of such a system is to detect foreign objects as quickly and as many as possible.

-The system is made of several sensor scattered in space.
+The system is made of several sensors scattered in space.
 Each sensor, for example a small Doppler effect sensor, can only scan a fixed radius around itself at any given time;
-it has to select with area it operates on.
+it has to select which area it operates on.

 In an open environment,
-sensors used in tracking systems usually run on battery, which means they must use as little energy as possible, in order to increase the system operation's lifetime.
+sensors used in tracking systems usually run on batteries, which means they must use as little energy as possible, in order to increase the system operation's lifetime.
-This includes switching them-self off and on whenever possible, in a way that does not affect the system's detection performance.
+This includes switching themselves off whenever possible, without degrading the system's detection performance.

 These sensors are also lightweight devices with limited memory and computation capability.
-They communicate one with another through radio signals, which may not be reliable.
+They communicate with each other through radio signals, which may not be reliable.
-Each sensor can only only communicates with neighboring sensors and has no global information on the whole system.
+Each sensor can only communicate with neighboring sensors and has no global information on the whole system.

 The overall goal is thus to provide the **best detection** possible,